Moon Jae-in: Prosecution reform

 Prosecution reform was implemented to rearrange the prosecution and its investigation right and to rebuild the corrupt prosecution.

-So far, the prosecution have had both investigation right ,and accusation right and it leads to the absolute power.
+So far, the prosecution has had both investigation rights, and accusation rights and it leads to vastly over-concentrated power.

 So, the main purpose of coordinating the prosecution and police investigation rights is to weaken the accusation right of the prosecution.

 It was started under the Moon Jae-in administration by former Ministers of Justice such as Cho Guk, Choo Mi-ae, and Park Beom-gye.
-Yoon Seok-yeol, who is currently serving as president, also participated as former Prosecutor General.
+Yoon Suk Yeol, who was the president, also participated as former Prosecutor General.

 As part of the process, the Corruption Investigation Office for high-ranking officials was established, and the backlash from the prosecution was very strong.

-Against this ‘power rearrange’ process, some executives of prosecution withdrew their seats as a sign of resistance.
+Against this 'power rearrange' process, some executives of prosecution withdrew their seats as a sign of resistance.

 In addition, through coordinating the prosecution and police investigation rights, the ruling party tried to shift the power of the prosecution to others.

 Like the time the Corruption Investigation Office For High-ranking Officials was established, high-ranking officials of the prosecution again resigned as a sign of resistance against coordinating the prosecution and police investigation rights.

 As a result, the power of the prosecution weakened compared to the past, by the prosecution reform during the Moon Jae-in administration.

-But, still there are some limitations.
-As the opposition party interrupted the related legislation process ,it took more time than usual and some of the core part of the prosecution reform was revised.
+Still there are some limitations.
+As the opposition party interrupted the related legislation process, it took more time than usual and some of the core part of the prosecution reform was revised.